jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 These exotic monsters originate in Cthonia, and cannot persist in Ksylia for prolonged periods.
 Summoners aligned with an Archon may temporarily summon a Cthonian as an ally in battle, without a Cthonic Breach.
 However, seeing any of these monsters wandering in the open without a summoner is a sure sign of a Cthonic Breach.

+Cthonians have three types of intelligence: mortal-like, animal-like, and automaton-like.
+Mortal-like Cthonians can carry out conversations and recall past experiences.
+Animal-like Cthonians act according to their raw instincts, which are typically predatory.
+Automaton-like Cthonians are limited to repeating a small set of behaviors.

 #### Lykoids

 *   **Robustness:** 2